jeffthomasweb/HerokuFlaskHelloWorld/README.md

 ```
 git status
 ```
-If our main git branch is called master, use the following to change to main:
+If our git branch is called master, use the following to change the name to main:

 ```
 git branch -m master main